 How-to’s work best when they come from personal experiences.
 The fact is that I recently renewed my red card and decided that I was going to change where I originally had my membership.
 I wasn’t too pleased with their products and their customer service, but more importantly, the member incentives were pretty crappy compared to ultra cheap ounces I could purchase at a dispensary a few blocks north.
 After management and staff changed several times I just didn’t feel like I was welcome there either.
 So for all of this, I was ready to make the switch.

 Lucky for us wonderful Colorado residents, we can change our caregivers and medical dispensary memberships once per month.
 So I got to spend some weeks shopping around before I was ready to make the switch.
 I shopped at several medical dispensaries in the Springs.
 All of which had several first-time patient deals to make you feel welcome.
 Some even had deals for the first 5 times you visit, which is awesome.
 After shopping for a while I fell in love with a medical shop that had been tucked away for many years, but very close to my house.
 The quality of this place was absolutely stunning.
 They had sample jars so you could check out the weed, but they sell everything in pre-packaged quarters so that everything stays incredibly fresh.
 Aside from that, the members only specials beat my old dispensary by far, and the staff is knowledgeable, warm and inviting.
-The medicine is second to none, and by the second time I visited, they knew me by my first name.
+The product is second to none, and by the second time I visited, they knew me by my first name.

 Here’s where it got a little tricky, though: I still had to break up with my old dispensary before signing over to the new one.
 Some dispensaries just have you call the old dispensary and have them terminate your membership, but other dispensaries will have you fill out a Change of Patient Records form, which must be signed and notarized and returned to the state.
 The law is that you can only have membership status with one dispensary at a time, so in order for you to apply for a new one, you’ll still need to call and terminate your ties with your old dispensary.
 The phone call can be awkward but stick to your guns.
 It’s just a formality, after all, and it’s just business as usual.
 Lucky for me, I was able to fill out the personal information section and the section allowing me to change the medical dispensary I was signed up for, and the new dispensary took care of everything else.
 They even let me enjoy my first member incentive for filling the form out.
 It really is a quick process, and pretty painless.
 All the technical stuff will be taken care of by the dispensary you’re choosing to be your dispensary caregiver.